gnuradio/greps/grep-0018-modernize-c++.md

   one day if not already
   * don't change old code that uses constructor initialization, unless already changing that bit of the code
-* for future code don't initialize inside the constructor body, especially when it prevents a member being const
+* for future code avoid initialization inside the constructor body, especially when it prevents a member being const
   * for old code change to constructor initialization only if doing other changes, or in order to make a member variable const